NOT ALL BATTLES REQUIRE AN ENEMY01

 You don’t need an international conflict or a natural disaster to help others.
 All you need is the will and the resources.
 And the Air Force has plenty of both.
 All over the world, Airmen are putting their expertise to work saving lives and making a difference whether it’s delivering food, medical supplies or soccer balls.

-Whether you specialize in architectural, electrical, mechanical or environmental engineering, you’ll have the opportunity to work on structures around the world.LEARN ABOUT A CIVIL ENGINEERING CAREER04
+Whether you specialize in architectural, electrical, mechanical or environmental engineering, you’ll have the opportunity to work on structures around the world.LEARN ABOUT THIS CAREER04

 INTO THE FIRE